Leadwerks/Documentation/2ddrawing.md

 	world:Render(framebuffer)
 end
 ```
 Here is the result when the code is run.
-The tile is indented a little bit from the top-left corner:
+The tile is indented a little bit (10 pixels, to be exact) from the top-left corner:

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/tileupperleft.png?raw=true)